kur0byte/yape-app-nodejs-codechallenge/ARCHITECTURE.md

 ### 9.1 Containerization
 - Use Docker to containerize each microservice and its dependencies.
 - Create a docker-compose.yml file for local development and testing.

+## 10. Load Balancing Strategy
+The system uses Nginx as a layer 7 load balancer with the following strategy:

+- **Round Robin**: By default, Nginx uses a round-robin algorithm to distribute requests across the available service instances.
+This ensures an even distribution of load.
+- **Health Checks**: Nginx performs passive health checks.
+If a server fails to respond, it will be temporarily marked as unavailable and won't receive new requests until it recovers.
+- **Scalability**: The load balancing setup allows for easy horizontal scaling.
+New service instances can be added to the Nginx configuration to handle increased load.